The Only Real Estate Audit Checklist You Need

 The audit process also confirms that property-related transactions adhere to real estate regulations where you do business.
 You must be able to prove that this is the case, which means your record-keeping has to meet the required standard.

-Use an online transaction management system to avoid potential compliance breaches and ensure you’re audit-ready.
-Look for features such as transaction history logs that automatically track who reviewed each document and when.
+💡 Pro Tip: Leverage Transaction Management Software to Stay Audit-Ready Use a transaction management system to avoid potential compliance breaches and ensure you’re audit-ready.
+Look for features such as transaction history logs that automatically track who reviewed each document and when. |

 Real estate system audits typically cover a set period, usually a single financial year.
 An auditor gathers all the relevant supporting documentation and then checks that everything is as it should be.

-An auditor may ask questions, make additional requests, or require you to address any discrepancies.
 For example, if you have installation charges on your asset listing but they don’t appear in your return, you might receive a supplemental tax bill as part of your property tax audit.

 How a Real Estate Audit Works